- Accordion

 - Place your registry item in the

 registry/[STYLE]/[NAME]directory.
-I'm usingnew-yorkas an example.
-It can be anything you want as long as it's nested under theregistrydirectory. - The following properties are required for the block definition:
+I'm usingdefaultas an example.
+It can be anything you want as long as it's nested under theregistrydirectory. - For blocks, the following properties are required:

 name,description,typeandfiles. - It is recommended to add a proper name and description to your registry item.
 This helps LLMs understand the component and its purpose.